Adding heat to your food can be done in several ways; here’s how to dry peppers.

 How to Use Dried Peppers

-From subtle, to less than subtle levels.
+Heat from subtle, to less than subtle levels.

-It will all depend on your choice of pepper.
+Much will all depend on your choice of pepper.

 How to Dry Peppers Recipe